 The Biden Administration has a target of 500,000 charging stations in the U.S. by 2030 [29].
 It is not clear how many of those charging stations will be produced domestically.
-Error!Not a valid bookmark self-reference. summarizes the manufacturing facilities that produce either DCFC and/or Level 2 charging stations.
+Table 4 summarizes the manufacturing facilities that produce either DCFC and/or Level 2 charging stations.
 These manufacturers produce charging stations both for public and private use and ensure the U.S. has domestic manufacturing capabilities for EV charging equipment.